jessmremero/unitysurvivors.online/README.md

 ## Language Support

-The website supports two languages:
+The website supports three languages:
 - English (default)
-- Chinese
+- Chinese (中文)
+- Korean (한국어)

 Users can switch between languages using the language selector in the top-right corner.